Société de transport de Montréal: Paratransit service

 The Société de Transport de Montréal operates a paratransit service for people with mobility problems.
 The lack of subway accessibility is critical for people whose mobility needs cannot be accommodated by stairs.
 STM's adapted transit is a system based on reservation, meaning that there is no room for flexibility.
 All trips must be booked at least one day in advance.

 Service began in April 1980.
 More than 12,000 trips were made through this service daily.
 On February 6, 2025, the Société de transport de Montréal has decided to transfer its paratransit service to external operators in 2026.
+As of January 2026, the service were contracted out to private operators and will be operating accessible minivans instead of buses.

 Current vehicles

-The STM operates almost 2,000 buses in its fleet.
+The STM operates almost 1,850 buses in its fleet.
 In recent years, only one model has been used – the Nova Bus LF Series.
-As of 2023, the bus fleet comprises around 850 40 ft diesel buses, 840 40 ft hybrid buses, 250 62 ft articulated bus, and 41 electric buses (37 of which are 40 ft buses).
+As of 2025, the bus fleet comprises around 730 40 ft diesel buses, 850 40 ft hybrid buses, 220 62 ft articulated bus, and 34 electric buses (30 of which are 40 ft buses).